qmk/qmk_firmware/keyboards/mykeyclub/jris65/readme.md

 In May 2024 Mykeyclub was contacted to see if they had interest in contributing firmware to the QMK project they did not.
 This code is thus community supported.

-This firmware has only been tested with JRIS65 R1 hotswap although it is likely to work with R2 hotswap.
-The soldered PCB will require modifications to this source configuration.
+This firmware has only been tested with JRIS65 R1 hotswap and is likely to work with R2 hotswap.
+The soldered variant of this PCB requires testing, with actual hardware, before being added.